 Miami Law graduates are currently working across the globe: London, Washington D.C., Mexico City, Tokyo, Zurich, Basel, Miami, and Casablanca.
 Placements amongst major law firms include Freshfields Bruckhaus Deringer, White & Case, Allen & Overy, and WilmerHale.

-The University of Miami and Young ICCA award one full-tuition scholarship each year to attend the University of Miami’s International Arbitration LL.M.*.
+UM/Young ICCA Scholarship - The University of Miami and Young ICCA award one full-tuition scholarship each year.
 The winner is chosen on the basis of an essay competition and an assessment of skills and achievements.

 UM postgraduate applicants can also take advantage of international scholarships, which include Fulbright Scholarships.
 Additional funding opportunities may be available through the school.
 Please contact us to receive more information.